 The latest addition to MIM – you can use Azure MFA as a gate with either call or SMS for authorization.
 If you want to use your SMS provider you can also do this.

 Moreover, you can combine these options into multiple steps of verification.
 Or alternatively, create separate options for different groups of employees (like various countries or internal versus external).
 Once the service is configured, users can do password reset through a web page or from mobile phones.
 You can also integrate it with a workstation logon screen with dedicated client package.

 One key feature here is that you can pre-register people for this service so they don’t have to take any steps upfront to start to use it.
 This is, in fact, a scenario we are deploying in 90% of cases right now.
 The user is registered in a password reset system based on their information coming from HR or Active Directory.

 Now let’s explore a cloud-based option – Azure Active Directory is providing self-service password reset for your users.
 To do this go to your tenant configuration and configure simple password reset options.

-thus, what you need to do is to enable it and configure if this option is available for all users or only for selected group.
-You can restrict access to this option to a selected group – this is useful for a pilot – or allow anyone to do this:
+What you need to do is to enable it and configure this option to be available for all users or only for a selected group.
+You can restrict access to this option to a selected group – this is useful for a pilot – or allow anyone to do this.

-Next, you need to configure the options to enable for the user when doing a password reset and the verification steps required:
+Next, you need to configure the options available to the user when doing a password reset and the verification steps required.

 Your choice is similar with an on-premises solution: